Lewis breaks 1000-yard mark on game-winning TD in Alouettes' 23-16 win over Ticats

 Montreal followed that up with a drive downfield leading to Harris finding Lewis for a nine-yard touchdown, helping the receiver reach the 1000-yard mark.
 Harris then found Reggie White Jr. to complete the two-point conversion and go up 23-16.

-The Ticats attempted to force overtime but a late fumble by wide receiver Kiondre Smith was recovered by defensive lineman Mustafa Johnson, sealing the Alouettes’ win.
+The Ticats made a push to force overtime but a late fumble by wide receiver Kiondre Smith was recovered by defensive lineman Mustafa Johnson, sealing the Alouettes’ win.

 This report by The Canadian Press was first published Sept.
 23, 2022.